 Exactly what is distracted driving?
 Since April is Distracted Driving Awareness Month, it is time to shed light on this growing issue.
-Distracted driving includes, but does not only include; texting behind the wheel, eating, drinking, talking to others in the car, reading, watching a TV or video, using a GPS system, adjusting the radio and grooming.
+Distracted driving includes, in part, texting behind the wheel, eating, drinking, talking to others in the car, reading, watching a TV or video, using a GPS system, adjusting the radio, and grooming.

-In the Arizona Department of Public Safety’s report, “outside distractions” accounted for 22 percent of the crashes, while reaching for objects in the car and cell phone use were next with 11 percent each.
+In the Arizona Department of Public Safety’s report, “outside distractions” accounted for 22% of the crashes, while reaching for objects in the car and cell phone use were next with 11% each.

 It doesn’t look like the numbers are likely to go down anytime soon.
 By the end of 2013, an estimated 153.3 billion text messages were sent in the United States every month, according to USDOT.

-For drivers under the age of 20, 10 percent of all involved in car crashes were reportedly distracted at the time.
-What’s more, drivers in their 20’s make up 27 percent of the distracted drivers involved in fatal auto accidents.
+For drivers under the age of 20, 10% of all involved in car crashes were reportedly distracted at the time.
+What’s more, drivers in their 20s make up 27% of the distracted drivers involved in fatal auto accidents.